kamax-matrix/mxisd/docs/threepids/notifications/template-generator.md

-# Email notifications: Generate from templates
+# Notifications: Generate from templates
-To create notification content, you can use the `template` generator which will read MIME email body, including headers, encoded as UTF-8.
+To create notification content, you can use the `template` generator if supported for the 3PID medium which will read content from configured files.

 Placeholders can be integrated into the templates to dynamically populate such content with relevant information like the 3PID that was requested, the domain of your Identity server, etc.